aresdevo/animaide/README.md

 >
 > <https://github.com/aresdevo/animaide/archive/master.zip>
 >
-> For Blender 2.83 version:
+> For Blender 2.83 version.
+It is an older version of the addon (working on an update):
 >
 > <https://github.com/aresdevo/animaide/archive/LTE.zip>
 >